 A selection committee comprised of industry professionals and key program staff is assembled and short-lists applicants for interviews.

-All applicants will be notified by TBD of whether or not they have been short-listed for an interview.
+All applicants will be notified no later than end of March of whether or not they have been short-listed for an interview.
 Applicants whose submissions are not short-listed will be notified by email.
 Due to the number of applications we receive, we are not able to give individual feedback at this stage of the process.